Man leads officer on chase before crashing into police cruiser in North Miami Beach

 NORTH MIAMI BEACH, FLA.
 (WSVN) - A man has been arrested after he allegedly fled from a North Miami Beach Police officer before crashing into another officer in North Miami Beach.

-According to the arrest report, an officer witnessed a blue BMW run a red light in the area of Northeast 18th Avenue and 151st Street on Monday morning.
+According to the arrest report, an officer witnessed a blue BMW run a red light in the area of Northeast 18th Avenue and 151st Street, Monday morning.

 The officer attempted to perform a traffic stop but the driver behind the wheel of the vehicle, who police later identified as 18-year-old Jhani Mighty, refused to pull over.